CONTRACT OF CARRIAGE

 - Meets reasonable nondiscriminatory Contract of Carriage requirements applicable to all Passengers

 - Passengers Carriage will not violate any Federal Aviation Regulations or jeopardize the \safe completion of travel and flight or the health and safety of others.
 Transportation means carriage on more than one carrier where each carrier agrees to accept each other’s tickets and baggage

 - “No show” passengers are any person(s), group, or passenger(s) that fails to honor a reservation, do not present themselves on time, arrive 45 min or less before flight departure, or do not present at all to Seaborne Airlines for check-in.
-When any one way, round trip or multi-segment reservation has been made and the respective passenger is classified a “no show” on his or her reservation for the FIRST portion of the trip, the return portion of the continuing portion of the passenger’s reservation will automatically cancel, without notice, and the passenger forfeits any remaining fare
+When any one way, round trip or multi-segment reservation has been made and the respective passenger is classified a “no show” on his or her reservation for the FIRST portion of the trip, the return portion of the continuing portion of the passenger’s reservation will automatically cancel, without notice, and if changes not made prior to scheduled departure time the passenger forfeits any remaining fare

 - Non-revenue passenger refers to a passenger that is traveling on Seaborne Airlines with a travel certificate, an employee pass, a buddy pass, a frequent flier award known as Seamiles, a “VIP Pass” ID Travel Card, or any passenger traveling on the airline free of charge

 - Passengers are any people or person who are aboard a flight and have entered into a Contract of Carriage, or any persons where a Contract of Carriage has been entered into for them by an associated party.
 Which by, each individual under the Contract will be transported in an aircraft with the consent of Seaborne Airlines